EOPF-Sample-Service/xarray-eopf/README.md

 After installing this package, user can specify a new xarray backend named `"eopf-zarr"` to open EOPF sample products.
-The backend has two modes of operation, analysis mode and native mode.
+The backend has two modes of operation, default analysis mode and the native mode.
+Both modes allow

+* to open EOPF sample products from the local filesystem or from their original object storage using URLs with both `https` or `s3` protocols;
+* to open entire products as `xarray.DataTree` or `xarray.Dataset`;
+* to open a subgroup as `xarray.Dataset`.
+This works with local filesystem or `s3`-URLs.

 The default analysis mode has the aim to represent the EOPF data products in an analysis-ready and convenient way.
 It provides the